-Boys will be boys and we hope that’s how you’ll feel you want to be.
-Get carried away on the rope swing in our woodland playground; pick up a stick and become a knight or maybe robin hood for the afternoon; build a den or just sit back and take in the woodland air.
+Time for the children to cut loose and go wild and for you to sit back and relax.
+They can get carried away on the rope swing in our woodland playground; pick up a stick and become a knight or maybe robin hood for the afternoon; build a den or just join you, sit back and take in the woodland air.

 Campfires & cooking

-Good food is such an important part of a camping trip that we want to help you make the best of what you have brought – or bought from the farm shop.
+Good food is such an important part of a camping trip that we want to help you make the best of what you have brought – or bought from the local farm shop.
 We have both campfire grills and dutch ovens for hire.
-You can also cook on a swedish candle.
-At some point we’ll get some campfire cooking lessons underway.

 Bushcraft and Survival Training